 As you work in ministry, you will find that there are always changes which are sometimes out of our control.
 There are also times when vision casting and implementing dreams and ministry resort to change.
 Leaders or volunteers may transition.
 Programming may need to evaluated and modified.
 Particular services offered may need to be streamlined or either enhanced.
 Regardless of the change, I have found that success lies in the leader first being willing to change.
 No two situations are the same.
 Therefore, the same process, layout or approach may not always be the answer.

 Try changing first when you are faced with the task to present or proposing change.
-After the initial change starts within you, you’ll find that it’s easier to chart a course of action for your ministry and its leaders.
+After it initially starts within you, you’ll find that it’s easier to chart a course of action for your ministry and its leaders.

 It all starts with you!
-You have the influence and the ability to enforce change, to lead others into new territory.
-All it takes is your willingness to change for the change.
+You have the influence and the ability to enforce it, to lead others into new territory.
+All it takes is your willingness to change.

 Kendrea Moorer, M.B.A. is the Ministry Administrator III for New Covenant Believers’ Church in Columbus, OH under the leadership of Bishop Howard Tillman.